bitrise-io/devcenter/docs/tutorials/auto-deploy-middleman-project.md

 ## 7. Run build manually

-Once the configuration of your Workflow is complete, you can run a build manually by clicking on the `Start a build` button on the app's page (where you see the `Builds`, `Workflow`, `Team`, ... tabs).
+Once the configuration of your Workflow is complete, you can run a build manually by clicking on the `Start/Schedule a build` button on the app's page (where you see the `Builds`, `Workflow`, `Team`, ... tabs).